Identifying And Managing ADHD Risk Factors

 • Trouble resisting temptation

-Researchers at the Child Mind Institute said mental health professionals no longer use the diagnosis of attention deficit disorder (ADD).
+According to researchers at the Child Mind Institute, a national resource center dedicated to children’s mental health, mental health professionals no longer use the diagnosis of attention deficit disorder (ADD).
 Knowledge of the condition has evolved, and now it is called ADHD, either with or without the hyperactivity element.

-Although ADHD is one of the most well-researched areas of childhood and adolescent mental health, the precise cause of the disorder remains unknown.
-This article will explore some of the known risk factors of ADHD.
+Although ADHD is one of the most well-researched areas of childhood and adolescent psychiatric disorders, the exact cause of the disorder remains unknown.
+ADHD occurs for various reasons and certain people may be at increased ADHD risk based on certain known risk factors.

 ADHD Risk Factor Categories